gabrlyg/qriousgabriel.com/content/blog/react-hooks-from-scratch/index.md

 description: A very basic simulation of React Hooks with a single function component.
 ---

-I've been wondering how [React Hooks](https://reactjs.org/docs/hooks-intro.html) work for quite a while.
+I've been wondering how [React Hooks](https://reactjs.org/docs/hooks-intro.html) work for quite a while, today I finally got some time to dive deep into it.

-This blog is not going to talk about the benefits of Hooks, but we are going to go through a very basic simulation of React Hooks so that we can have some understanding of how Hooks work under the hood.
+This blog is not going to talk about the benefits of Hooks since it has been talked about everywhere.
+Today we are going to go through a very basic simulation of React Hooks so that we can have some understanding of how Hooks work under the hood.

 ## Replicating `useState`